Buzz Lightyear's Space Ranger Spin: Shanghai Disneyland

 The most recent version of this attraction is called Buzz Lightyear Planet Rescue.
-It is based on the opening sequence of Toy Story 2, set on Zurg's home planet and featuring the robots seen in the film.
+It is based on the opening sequence of Toy Story 2, set on Zurg's home planet of Xrgthung, and featuring the robots with similar designs to those seen in the film.

-As the ride begins, Buzz and the Little Green Men help guests take down the Zurg robots.
-Later, Buzz is seen fighting two of the robotic giants.
-The vehicles then move into a mine where Zurg is engineering a mega weapon.
-He unleashes more robots as Buzz struggles to stop the mining operation.
-Zurg is finally defeated and vows revenge.
+The rookies are brought onto the surface of the planet, encountering several Zurgbots, all of which are easily neutralized with their laser guns, and with the help of the Little Green Men, and Buzz Lightyear himself.
+The battle is mainly on the surface before being brought into Zurg's bunker, in which the defense systems are activated to prevent the rookies, Little Green Men, or Buzz himself from stopping the operation.
+Buzz continues to assist the rookies in destroying the defense systems and robots, and eventually encounter Zurg, having thwarted his plan.
+The evil Emperor swears vengeance as Buzz and the Little Green Men congratulate the rookies for their assistance to Star Command.

 Other appearances

 In 2005, the Walt Disney Company premiered a home version of the ride in the form of an internet video game that allows users to connect with guests at the parks.
 The scores of each guest from the dark ride are tallied with the internet gamer and increase the points won.

 There was also a bumper car attraction at Walt Disney World's DisneyQuest with the name "Buzz Lightyear's Astroblaster" where players rode and controlled enclosed bumper cars while shooting "asteroids" (black foam soccer balls) at each other.
 Getting hit by a ball at a specific target caused the cars to spin around and flash lights for a few seconds.
 However, that attraction was closed when DisneyQuest shut its doors in 2017.

 The 2019 video game Kingdom Hearts III features a virtual version of the ride as one of its "Attraction Flow" theme park-inspired attacks, allowing the player to attack enemies with similar mechanics and visual style as the real ride.